kshetline/json6/README.md

     - `JSONZ.Quote.PREFER_SINGLE`: Quote with single quotes, but switch to single quotes or backticks to reduce the number of characters which have to be backslash escaped.
   - `quoteAllKeys`: By default (a `true` value), object keys are quoted, just as in standard JSON.
 If set to `false` quotes are omitted unless syntactically necessary.
   - `replacer`: Same as the `replacer` parameter.
+  - `revealHiddenArrayProperties`: Consider this an experimental option.
+While normally arrays should only have data stored using non-negative integer indices, data _can_ be stored in arrays using string keys and other types of numeric keys.
+This option will reveal and stringify such additional key/value pairs if present, but this is at the expense of making the JSON-Z output something that must be parsed back using JSON-Z, and is no longer directly usable as valid JavaScript.
   - `space`: Same as the `space` parameter.
 The default is no spacing.
   - `sparseArrays`: If `true` (the default is `false`) empty slots in arrays are represented with consecutive commas, e.g. `[1,,3]`.
 This can't be parsed as valid standard JSON, so by default such an array will be stringified as `[1,null,3]`
   - `trailingComma`: If `true` (the default is `false`), the final item in an indented object or array has a terminating comma.